-Games which require a constant internet connection (any game with a major multiplayer mode or always-online DRM) will not be scored until after public release.
-We may post a 'review-in-progress' while playing, documenting our initial criticism as we work toward the scored review.
+In most cases, games which require a constant internet connection will not be scored until after public release.
+We may post a 'review-in-progress' while playing an MMO, for instance, documenting our initial criticism as we work toward the scored review.

 We always consider technical quality when we review games, and will report when we encounter crashes, bugs, or other issues.
 FOV sliders and framerates matter to us, and our review scores will reflect that.